microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

             }
         },
         "subnet": {
-            "id": "/subscriptions/96e24697-db1e-4277-9237-68a1eee5738e/resourceGroups/gluster/providers/Microsoft.Network/virtualNetworks/myvnet/subnets/my-server-subnet"
+            "id": "/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/gluster/providers/Microsoft.Network/virtualNetworks/myvnet/subnets/my-server-subnet"
         }
     }
 }
 ```

 where `10.0.0.4` is a private IP of any GlusterFS node, `gv0` is the default volume name used by Batch Shipyard and
-`subnet.id` is an ID of vnet subnet created by shipyard.
+`subnet.id` is an ID of vnet subnet created by Batch Shipyard during GlusterFS creation.

-Note, all NFSes and Unmanaged File Systems must be in the same vnet subnet if private IPs are used for mounting.
+Note, all NFSes and Unmanaged File Systems mounted to a cluster using private IP addresses must be in the same vnet subnet.

 ## Monitoring Clusters
 You can get a list of all BatchAI clusters under your subscription using the following command: